Climate change in Arkansas

-Climate change in Arkansas refers to the effects of climate change attributed to man-made increases in atmospheric carbon dioxide in the state of Arkansas.

 In contrast to other parts of the United States, Arkansas has not seen a significant increase in temperature over the last 50–100 years.
 In fact, some parts of the state have cooled.
 However, the state does receive more annual rainfall and more frequent downpours than other states.
 Over the next few decades, Arkansas is expected to warm, experiencing an increased severity of flooding and droughts.
 It is also expected to suffer more storm damage, reduced agricultural yields, and harm to livestock.
 Arkansas might also have to contend with a heightened risk of heat-related illnesses.
 In addition, there has been an increase in the number of tornadoes observed in the central United States, including Arkansas.

 Environmental impacts

 Heavy precipitation and flooding

 Inland flooding, especially near major rivers, is reported to increase due to climate change.
 The southeast region of the state has experienced a 27% increase in precipitation during heavy rainstorms since 1958, and this trend is expected to continue.
 The flood risk near the Mississippi River may rise due to increased precipitation and stream flows in the Midwestern watersheds of the Mississippi.
 Reservoirs and dams managed by the U.S. Army Corps of Engineers are used to mitigate flooding, but have been unable to prevent all flooding.